Author: Kanban Mentor

 Continuous flow saves time over moving work back and forth

-The three primary development models used today are a sequential model (e.g., Waterfall), a timeboxed iteration model (e.g., Scrum) and a continuous flow model (e.g., Kanban).
-The blog https://kanbanmentor.com/why-do-companies-still-use-waterfall-today/ focuses on the sequential model.
-This blog focuses on comparing a timeboxed iteration to continuous flow model.
-It focuses on the waste inherent on most scrum teams […]
+The three primary development models used today are a sequential model (e.g., Waterfall), a timeboxed iteration model (e.g., Scrum) and a continuous […]

 Team Interactions Meetings